jasonjewik/PhenocamSnowClassifier/README.md

 **PhenoCamSnow** is a Python package for quickly building deep learning models to classify [PhenoCam images](https://phenocam.sr.unh.edu/).

-## Installation
+## Quickstart

-PhenoCamSnow supports Python 3.7+ and can be installed via pip:
+PhenoCamSnow requires Python 3.10+ and can be installed via pip:

 ```console
 pip install phenocam-snow
 ```

-Optional dependencies for development and documentation purposes can be installed by specifying the extras `[dev]` and `[docs]`, repsectively.

-## Example Usage

 The following code snippets show how to train and evaluate a model on classifying images from the canadaojp site into "snow", "no snow", and "too dark".